 The following chart is a comparison of the latest Core i5 CPUs based on PassMark:

 NUCs have a very low power consumption.
-My i3 NUC with a M.2 SSD and a SATA 2.5″ SSD consumes about 28W (idle) – 33W (load).
-During normal usage the average consumption is about 30W.
+My i3 NUC with an M.2 SSD and a SATA 2.5" SSD consumes about 28W (idle) - 33W (load).
+During normal usage, the average consumption is about 30W.

-With that, the average operating costs are at about 5-6 Euros per month:
+With that, the average operating costs are about 5-6 Euros per month:

 30 watt * 24 h * 30 (days) = 21,6 KWh * 0,25 (EUR) = 5,40 EUR